masonfmatthews/rails_assignments/assignments/employee_reviews_with_db/README.md

 ## Description

-Modify your existing Employee Reviews code to persist the information in a database.
-Modify your test suite to utilize the database as well.
+Modify an existing Employee Reviews program to persist the information in a database.
+Modify the test suite to utilize the database as well.

 ## Objectives